-Doner kebab - a layer of tender boneless meat of chicken, lamb or beef, seasoned with spices.
-They string on a rotating vertical metal rod, and fry near the hot coals, slowly turning this column.
+Doner kebab is a layer of tender boneless meat of chicken, lamb or beef, seasoned with spices.
+The dish is slowly fried on a rotating vertical metal rod near the hot coals.

 Kokoretsi is a king of Istanbul street food.
 The dish is not for the faint of heart as it is made from goat and lamb wrapped around offal.
 Go to Sampiyon Kokorec Beyoglu to eat the most delicious kokoretsi in Istanbul.